SocketLabs Onboarding Experience

 Designing the Integration Experience

 After mapping the overall flow and identifying the required pages, I quickly built a prototype to help developers get started with bulk email integration faster.
+To reduce friction, I placed the key integration components in two places:

 Onboarding wizard – where users immediately receive their SMTP credentials and API code snippets as part of the setup process.